 For recruiters and line Managers, source data is perhaps the most valuable data stored in an ATS.
 It can show exactly how candidates discover your open positions and your organisation.
 By analyzing this data, you can make critical business decisions and improve how you attract and engage talent.

 For example, you could ask a question like, “Which sources are leading the highest number of candidates to my job listings?”
 You can then review data that details the total number of candidates you’ve received by source.
 This will help you see which sources produce candidates and which ones may not be worth as much investment.

 A good report on source data might show the number of hires made per month via a specific source.
 You could then go deeper, identifying whether hires from that source increased or decreased over an extended period.
 This can give you an accurate idea of how effective your recruiting strategies are on specific channels.

 Your ATS solution should provide you with data in a format that’s easy to download and understand.
-That way, you can pinpoint where quality hires are coming from and optimize your recruiting process.
+That way, you can pinpoint where quality hires are coming from and optimise your recruiting process.

 Quality of hire data is often difficult to pinpoint because what qualifies as a quality hire is often subjective to the company.
 Generally, a quality hire is someone who adds value to the company.
 That value can be quantified through any number of metrics, such as your turnover rate or even sales revenue generated per quarter.

 With the right ATS, generating and collecting this data can be as straightforward or in-depth as you need it to be.
 For example, you could integrate your ATS into your HRIS to send HR data directly into your ATS reporting mechanism.
-However, a customizable solution could also allow you to use a simple field that can be ticked to find top performers at your organization.
+However, a customisable solution could also allow you to use a simple field that can be ticked to find top performers at your organisation.